-(National Planning Policy Framework (February 2019, updated June 2019), Section 14 paragraph 156)
+(National Planning Policy Framework (February 2019, updated July 2021), Section 14 paragraph 160)

-This Strategic Flood Risk Assessment (SFRA) 2020 document supersedes the previous Crawley Borough Council Level 1 SFRA (2014) and the Horsham District Council Level 1 SFRA (2010).
+This Strategic Flood Risk Assessment (SFRA) 2023 document updates (and supersedes) the Crawley Borough and Upper Mole Catchment Level 1 SFRA (2020) prepared on a joint basis for Crawley Borough Council and Horsham District Council.
 The SFRA study area is shown in Figure 1-1.
 For this assessment, the study area consists of the Crawley Borough Council administrative boundary and the section of the Upper Mole Catchment which is situated within the administrative boundary of Horsham District Council.
 For the purpose of this report, this region will be referred to as the study area, and the contents and advice of this SFRA relate only to this area.